kenken64/python-alexa-skill-kit/README.md

 * MongoDB mLab Account (https://mlab.com/login/?r=%2Fdatabases%2Fpyiot-stackup%2Fcollections%2Ftemperature)

 * Launch Chrome , access the developer console page if you are a new user please register an account.
-If not just login with your existing credential
+If already existing amazon user login with your existing credential.

 ![alt text](images/1.png "Sign In Email")